vrindavanvikarabad/vrindavan-wiki/docs/about/vision-values.md

 ## Core Values

 ### :material-school: Learning without Boundaries
-Whether it's science, art, farming, or meditation — anything that deepens understanding and uplifts the human spirit is welcome.
+Whether it's science, art, farming, meditation, or professional collaboration — anything that deepens understanding and uplifts the human spirit is welcome.

-- **Interdisciplinary Approach** - No artificial barriers between subjects
+- **Interdisciplinary Approach** - No barriers between subjects or professions
-- **Practical Learning** - Hands-on experiences and real-world applications
+- **Practical Learning** - Hands-on experiences and real applications
+- **Professional Growth** - Work meetings, brainstorming, and knowledge sharing
 - **Lifelong Learning** - For all ages and backgrounds
-- **Knowledge Sharing** - Learning from each other's experiences

 ### :material-leaf: Respect for Nature
 Every activity at Vrindavan is designed to be in balance with the environment — minimizing waste, respecting silence, and preserving natural habitats.